 (Photo credit: Uber)

 Every attempted contact made to city officials, whether by phone or email, must be registered according to City of Toronto lobbying rules.
-Data from the City reveals staff at ride-sharing company Uber, and those hired to advance their agenda, made 2,058 attempts between January 2015 and April 20, 2016—nearly double the number made by the taxi industry and its supporters.
+Data from the City reveals staff at ride-sharing company Uber, and those hired to advocate for them, made 2,058 attempts between January 2015 and April 20, 2016—nearly double the number made by the taxi industry and its supporters.

 “Our recent lobbying efforts were focused on educating city councillors that UberX provides the same service as taxi companies and that they follow the same fundamental business model,” said Wozenilek.